Ministry of Water: Vision and Mission

-To address the demands of the populace, the Ministry of Water makes clean and safe water accessible.
-Its goal is to create a water-secure nation where people can access enough clean water resources in a sustainable manner.
+To address the demands of the populace, the Ministry of Water strives to make clean and safe water accessible to Tanzanians.
+Its goal is to create a water-secure nation where people can access clean water resources in a sustainable manner.
 Its primary goals are to provide national food security, industrial economic growth, and better access to clean drinking water and sanitation services.
-Teamwork, integrity, accountability, excellence, and innovation are the Ministry's guiding principles.
+Teamwork, integrity, accountability, excellence, and innovation are the ministry's guiding principles.